About me

 I served as the Register’s chief politics photographer, focused on coverage of the 2020 Iowa Caucuses, from January 2019 – February 2020.

-In 2017, I was the recipient of a grant from the Pulitzer Center on Crisis Reporting allowing myself and a reporter to travel to China for two and a half weeks to report on Iowa’s outsized connection to the country, including spending time with former Iowa Governor and current Ambassador to China Terry Branstad.
+In 2017, I was the recipient of a grant from the Pulitzer Center on Crisis Reporting allowing myself and a reporter to travel to China for two and a half weeks to report on Iowa’s outsized connection to the country, including spending time with former Iowa Governor and Ambassador to China Terry Branstad.

-Get in touch on Instagram and Twitter @kelsey_kremer.
+Get in touch on Instagram or X.